 - Make sure that you have enough flour in the dough.
 If the dough is too sticky, you may need to add a little bit of flour.

-- Spend a little extra time when you mix the shortening and sugars.
+- Spend a little extra time when you mix the butter and sugars.
 Creaming them together for 2-3 minutes will improve the consistency of your cookies.

 - Preheat the oven.
 This will help your cookies turn out right every time!